Ayusan: 2013: three-year-old season

 On her three-year-old debut, Ayusan started at odds of 12.6/1 for the Tulip Sho (a major trial race for the Oka Sho) over 1600 metres at Hanshin and finished third, beaten three and a half lengths and three quarters of a length by Kuforfune Surprise and Win Primera.
 Cristian Demuro took the ride (Maruyama was injured) when Ayusan started a 17/1 outsider for 73rd running of the Oka Sho at Hanshin on 7 April.
 Kurofune Surprise started favourite, while the other sixteen runners included Red Oval, Crown Rose (Fairy Stakes), Tosen Soleil, Meisho Mambo, Robe Tissage and Collector Item.
 Ayusan raced in mid-division before overcoming an obstructed run early in the straight to overtake the front-running Kurofune Surprise 200 metres from the finish.
 She repelled the late run of Red Opal to win by a neck with third place going to the 86/1 outsider Princess Jack.

 At Tokyo on 19 May, with Maruyama in the saddle, Ayusan went off at odds of 5.5/1 for the Yushun Himba over 2400 metres.
 She finished fourth of the eighteen runners behind Meisho Mambo, Ever Blossom and Denim And Ruby.

 In the Japanese Thoroughbred rankings for three-year-olds on turf Ayusan was given a rating of 110, making her the fourth-best filly of her generation, six pounds below the top-rated Denim And Ruby.

 2014: four-year-old season

 Ayusan remained in training as a four-year-old but made little impact in her two races.
 She finished last of the fifteen runners behind Just A Way in the Nakayama Kinen over 1800 metres in April and then ran eleventh in the following month at the same track in the Lord Derby Challenge Trophy, five lengths behind the winner Curren Black Hill.

+Racing form

+Ayusan won two races in eight starts.
+This data is available in JBIS and netkeiba.